SESSION OVERVIEW

 QEEG BRAINMAPPING

 In the initial assessment and discussion of the symptoms, a brain map will be created using the clients EEG (brainwaves) response.
 The session includes the client sitting in a comfortable chair in a quiet room.
 One or two brain mapping processes will be used; qEEG mapping (Figure 1) or LENS mapping (Figure 2).
-The qEEG assessment involves the client wearing a cap, similar to a swimmer’s cap, which sends EEG data to the computer and is processed into a summary of the brain performance.
+The qEEG assessment involves the client wearing a cap, similar to a swimmer’s cap, and the client sits still and quiet for 10 minutes with eyes open or closed.
+We also routinely collect event related potential (ERP) eeg data while the client is participating in an active task, like clicking a mouse.
+This EEG data is collected and analyzed into a summary of the brain performance.
 A LENS data map uses a single sensor that is subsequently moved around the head to collect data which processed into a site sorting report for the next series of treatments.
 This session will take approximately one hour.

 Figure 2 – LENS